 Channel admins have full control over who can create and watch embedded videos and where they can be embedded.

 3. Decide if videos can be shared externally

-We know getting work done can involve a lot of people, both on your team and outside of it.
-That’s why you have the option to allow teammates to share videos externally, whether that’s with partners, customers, or agencies and freelancers.
+We know getting work done can involve a lot of people, both within your team and outside of it.
+That’s why you have the option to allow teammates to share videos externally—whether that’s with partners, customers, or agencies and freelancers.